About this web page ...

 The Christian Community of Universal Brotherhood Ltd. (CCUB), a Doukhobor community and enterprise, was incorporated in 1917, and was by 1931, considered to be the largest communal experiment of its kind in North America.
 Its BC land holdings were largely acquired in 1908 and 1909 in Grand Forks and the West-Kootenay region, where the settlements were widely distributed along the Slocan, Kootenay and Columbia River Valleys.
 Much has been written about these communities since that time, and many fine photographs have preserved a visual record of their various activities and enterprises, but there are few historic maps that adequately depict the entirety of these settlements in British Columbia.

 It was therefore a surprise to view such a map by Vladimir Snesarev (Harry Trevor) in the Minto Room of the Selkirk College library in Castlegar.
 The map was an attachment to his unpublished 1931 report to the University of British Columbia, on the state of agricultural affairs in the BC Doukhobor settlements.
-Having previously completed a university thesis on experimental farms and stations in British Columbia (Link), he felt qualified to point out numerous examples of inefficiency, mismanagement, and outright incompetence, observed in the maintenance of Doukhobor orchards, fields and gardens, ignoring the very sort of modern agricultural practices he cared so much about.
+Having previously completed a university thesis on experimental farms and stations in British Columbia (Link), Snesarev felt qualified to point out numerous examples of inefficiency, mismanagement, and outright incompetence, observed in the maintenance of Doukhobor orchards, fields and gardens, ignoring the very sort of modern agricultural practices he cared so much about.
+But his map, though it is seemingly somewhat lacking for a report of this stature, it has nonetheless been useful to other researchers, and as it turns out, even for this very web page itself.

 The following map, reproduced from a 1955 UBC Master's Thesis by Albert L. Van Ryswyk, from the 1950s, also defines property boundaries of former CCUB Doukhobor lands within the West Kootenay and Grand Forks region.
-Like the Cottingham map, it depicts the settlements as rectilinear shapes, encompassing the whole group of District Lots within a particular settlement, although they are not individually identified.
-Rather than placing the settlement place names on the map directly, it handily identifies them by number, making use of a numbered reference key.
+Like the Cottingham map, it depicts the settlements as rectilinear shapes, encompassing the whole group of District Lots within a particular settlement.
+But rather than placing the settlement place names on the map directly, it handily identifies them by number, making use of a numbered reference key.

 SOILS OF THE DOUKHOBOR (FORMER CCUB) LANDS OF BRITISH COLUMBIA